iznetsss/thesis-project-ivsb/readme.md

-# LLM-Enhanced SAST: Reducing False Positives and Improving Prioritization
+# LLM-Enhanced SAST: Reducing False Positives in Detection of Vulnerabilities in Source Code

 **Author:** Ivan Kuznetsov (233767IVSB)
 **Institution:** Tallinn University of Technology (School of Information Technologies)